Concrete Patio Cleaning in Chicago, IL

 • Removes organic growth and surface discoloration

-• Flushes grime and salt residue from pores
+• Flushes grime and salt residue from concrete pores

 Why Concrete Patios Get Dirty Faster in Chicago

-• Freeze-thaw cycles open pores and trap more grime
+• Freeze-thaw cycles expand pores and trap more grime

-• Snowmelt and spring rain keep patios wet for long periods
+• Snowmelt and spring rain keep patios wet for extended periods

-• Salt residue leaves a white film and dull appearance
+• Salt residue leaves a white film and dull, dusty appearance

-• Shade and puddling encourage algae and mildew regrowth
+• Shade and standing water encourage algae and mildew regrowth

 Best Way to Clean a Concrete Patio in Chicago

-In many Chicago yards, a rinse alone won’t remove algae, mildew, or salt residue because those issues bond to the surface and settle into the pores.
+In most Chicago yards, a simple rinse is not enough to remove algae, mildew, or salt residue.
+These materials bond tightly to the surface and settle deep into the concrete pores.
+Improper cleaning can also leave streaks, expose aggregate, or worsen existing cracks.

 Pressure Washing

-• Great for heavy dirt and seasonal buildup
+• Effective for heavy dirt and seasonal buildup

-• Too much pressure can worsen cracks or spalling
+• Excess pressure can worsen cracks or surface spalling

 Soft Washing